Contextuality, Cohomology and Paradox: The many faces of contextuality

 Logical contextuality as exhibited by the Hardy paradox can be expressed in the following form: there is a local assignment (in the Hardy case, the assignment $a_1 \mapsto 0, b_1 \mapsto 0$) which is in the support, but which cannot be extended to a global assignment which is compatible with the support.
 This says that the support cannot be covered by the projections of global assignments.
 A stronger form of contextuality is when \emph{no global assignments are consistent with the support at all}.
 Note that this stronger form does not hold for the Hardy paradox.

 Several much-studied constructions from the quantum information literature exemplify strong contextuality.
-An important example is the Popescu--Rohrlich (PR) box \cite{popescu:94} shown in Fig.~\ref{fig:PR}:

-This is a behaviour which satisfies the \emph{no-signalling principle} \cite{ghirardi:80}, meaning that the probability of Alice observing a particular outcome for her choice of measurement (e.g. $a_1=0$), is independent of whether Bob chooses measurement $b_1$ or $b_2$; and vice versa.
-That is, Alice and Bob cannot signal to one another---the importance of this principle is that it enforces compatibility with relativistic constraints.
-However, despite satisfying the no-signalling principle, the PR box does not admit a quantum realisation.
-Note that the full support of this model correspond to the propositions used in showing the contextuality of the Bell table from Fig.~\ref{fig:Bell}, and hence the fact that these propositions are not simultaneously satisfiable shows the strong contextuality of the model.
+An important example is the Popescu--Rohrlich (PR) box \cite{popescu:94} shown in Fig.~\ref{fig:HardyPR}.
+This is a behaviour which satisfies the \emph{no-signalling principle} \cite{popescu:94}, meaning that the probability of Alice observing a particular outcome for her choice of measurement (e.g. $a_1=0$), is independent of whether Bob chooses measurement $b_1$ or $b_2$; and vice versa.
+That is, Alice and Bob cannot \emph{signal} to one another, enforcing compatibility with relativistic constraints.
 In fact, there is provably no bipartite quantum-realisable behaviour of this kind which is strongly contextual \cite{lal:11,mansfield:14}.
 However, as soon as we go to three or more parties, strong contextuality does arise from entangled quantum states, as we shall see in \S\ref{sec:AvN}.